-LS_IPARAM_MIP_TREEREORDERMODE ent, This specifies the tree reordering mode.
-Possible values are: Model # 1: Use tree reordering only for subproblems. # 2: Use tree reordering for subproblems and the main bnb loop only when LP status is infeasible. # 3: Not use tree reordering. # 4: Use tree reordering based on LS_IPARAM_MIP_TREEREORDERLEV EL.
+1 LS_IPARAM_MIP_TREEREORDERMODE Environm ent, Model This specifies the tree reordering mode.
+Possible values are: # 1: Use tree reordering only for subproblems. # 2: Use tree reordering for subproblems and the main bnb loop only when LP status is infeasible. # 3: Not use tree reordering. # 4: Use tree reordering based on LS_IPARAM_MIP_TREEREORDERLEV EL.
 The default value is 1.
 LS_IPARAM_MIP_PARA_FP Environm ent, Model This is a flag for whether to use parallelization on the feasibility pump heuristic.
 Possible options are: # 0: not use # 1: use The default value is 1.
-LS_IPARAM_MIP_PARA_FP_MODE ent, This specifies the mode of parallel feasibility pump.
-Model Possible options are: # 0: terminate when all threads finish # 1: terminate as soon as the master thread finishes The default value is 0.
+LS_IPARAM_MIP_PARA_FP_MODE Environm ent, Model This specifies the mode of parallel feasibility pump.
+Possible options are: # 0: terminate when all threads finish # 1: terminate as soon as the master thread finishes The default value is 0.
 LS_IPARAM_MIP_TIMLIM Environm ent, Model This is the time limit in seconds (integer) for MIP solver.
 Range for possible values is [-1, inf).
 The default value is -1, which means no time limit is imposed.
 However, the value of LS_DPARAM_SOLVER_TIMLMT will be applied to each continuous sub problem solve.
 If the value of this parameter is greater than 0, then thevalue of LS_DPARAM_SOLVER_TIMLMT will be disregarded.
 If the time limit, LS_DPARAM_MIP_TIMLIM, is reached and a feasible integer solution was found, it will be installed as the incumbent (best known) solution.

 LS_IPARAM_MIP_AOPTTIMLIM Environm ent, Model This is the time in seconds (integer) beyond which the relative optimality tolerance, LS_DPARAM_MIP_PEROPTTOL, will be applied.
 Range for possible values is [-1,inf).
 The default value is 100 seconds.
 LS_IPARAM_MIP_LSOLTIMLIM Environm ent, Model This value controls the time limit until finding a new integer solution since the last integer solution found.
 Range for possible values is [-1,inf).
 The default value is -1, which means no time limit is imposed.
 LS_IPARAM_MIP_CUTTIMLIM Environm ent, Model This controls the total time to be spent in cut generation throughout the solution of a MIP.
 Range for possible values is [0,inf).
 The default value is -1, indicating that no time limits will be imposed when generating cuts.
-LS_IPARAM_MIP_HEUMINTIMLIM Environm ent, Model This specifies the minimum time in seconds to be spent in finding heuristic solutions to the MIP model.
+LS_IPARAM_MIP_HEUMINTIMLIM Environm ent, Model Specifies the minimum time in seconds to be spent in finding heuristic solutions to the MIP model.
 LS_IPARAM_MIP_HEULEVEL (below) controls the heuristic used to find the integer solution.
 Range for possible values is [0,inf).
 The default is 0.
 LS_IPARAM_MIP_REP_MODE Environm ent, Model Reserved for future use.
-LS_IPARAM_MIP_BNB_TRY_BNP Environm ent, Model Reserved for future use.
+LS_IPARAM_MIP_BNB_TRY_BNP Reserved for future use.
+LS_IPARAM_FIND_SYMMETRY_LEVEL Environm ent, Model Specifies the symmetry finding level. # -1: solver decides; 0: Find orbit only without MIP preprocessing; 1: Find orbit only with MIP preprocessing; # 2: Find generators without MIP preprocessing; # 3: Find generators with MIP preprocessing; # 4: Find the first generator without MIP preprocessing; # 5: Find the first generator with MIP preprocessing; The default is -1.